-Mark the directory of the required model with the mouse.

-Now position the blinking cursor using the [left arrow key] to the last character of the text 'MyT' and delete these characters.
-After the last character has been deleted, press the [SW] key on the mouse.
-Only now use [Enter].
-This creates the working environment.
-The control of existence and content is possible with:
+Mark the directory of the needed model with the mouse.
+Now position the blinking cursor to the last character of the text 'MyT' using \leftarrow and delete these characters.
+After deleting the last character, press the \overline{SW} key of the mouse.
+Only now use \overline{Enter} .
+Now the working environment is created.
+The control of the existence and content is possible with: